astronomer/docs/astro/configure-worker-queues.md

 You can configure each worker queue on Astro with the following settings:

 - **Name:** The name of your worker queue.
 Use this name to assign tasks to the worker queue in your DAG code.
 Worker queue names must consist only of lowercase letters and hyphens.
-For example, `machine-learning-tasks` or `short-running-tasks`.
+For example, `machine-learning-tasks` or `short-running-tasks` or `high-cpu`.
 - **Worker Type:** The size and type of workers in the worker queue, defined as a node instance type that is supported by the cloud provider of your cluster.
 For example, a worker type might be `m5.2xlarge` or `c6i.4xlarge` for a Deployment running on an AWS cluster.
 A worker’s total available CPU, memory, storage, and GPU is defined by its worker type.
 Actual worker size is equivalent to the total capacity of the worker type minus Astro’s system overhead.
 - **Max Tasks per Worker:** The maximum number of tasks that a single worker can run at a time.
 If the number of queued and running tasks exceeds this number, a new worker is added to run the remaining tasks.
 This value is equivalent to [worker concurrency](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#worker-concurrency) in Apache Airflow.
 It is 16 by default.
 - **Worker Count**: The minimum and maximum number of workers that can run at a time.
 The number of running workers changes regularly based on Maximum Tasks per Worker and the current number of tasks in a `queued` or `running` state.
 By default, the minimum number of workers is 1 and the maximum is 10.